truekendor/chessboard-image-to-fen/README.md

 ### Important

-The chessboard image must be cropped around the edges of the chessboard
+In order for conversion to work the chessboard image must be cropped around the edges of the board

-in order for conversion to work

 Small image cropping offsets should not affect the result ***much***

-### Model TBA
+### Model

+TBA

 The model arch